 The parent really chooses whether the child will be unhappy with life or happy and kind to others.

 Sara: I need your book now.
 My children are testing me...testing me!!!

 Please try this, it will work.
 If they are "testing" you, then take the test.
 You need to do that!
 Ask your child to come sit by you on a sofa and talk.
+Take two coca colas or two lemonades or whatever the child likes.
 Do not be hurried.
 This is important.
 You care about helping your child, don't you?
 If so, please do this!
 You will be glad you did.
 Ask your child to talk, to tell you whatever the child feels is bothering him or her.
 Listen.
 Listen.
 Listen.
 Listen to anything the child wants to talk about.
 Say nothing.
 Just listen.
 Then hug the child.
 Maybe say you are sorry about whatever the child says has been bothering him.
-Maybe drink some lemonade together then or a Coca Cola or have some cookies together.
-Listen some more.
-Say you are sorry you have caused any unhappiness for the child, say you want to be on his or her side, and say you want to be a help from now on.
+Say you are sorry you have caused any unhappiness for the child, and.... most probably... if you think this is true...say you want to be on his or her side, and say you want to be a help from now on.
 Say you can change!
+Say that you just read something, or whatever is true, that is making you think you should have been different in the past.
+You thought what you were doing was best but now you realize you should have been less bossy and always on his side, deciding things together.
 Say you want to do that because you want him or her to be happy.

 (If, in the past, your relationship with child had been at all unpleasant, take the blame for it because it is probably your fault.
 If from the beginning, the child had known you want to help him or her always, that you are on the same side, that you are not planning to be a dictator but a caring mother who wanted to make her child happy with life, then the child would not be "testing" you now.
 Instead you would be having fun.)